 The funding level is the ratio between how much money the Scheme has now (assets) and how much it needs to pay all the promised pensions (liabilities) based upon benefits built up to date.

-A deficit is the amount by which the Scheme fund currently falls short for paying the members the benefits they have built up in the Scheme.
-It is the difference in value between the assets and the liabilities, when the liabilities are higher.
+A surplus is the difference in value between the assets and the liabilities, when the assets are higher.